-Need to send a wine club to New Jersey?
-You're in luck: most of our top clubs will ship to New Jersey, although The Garden State does have some limitations on shipping wine.
+If you need to send a wine club to a resident of New Jersey, then you're in luck!
+Most of our top rated wine clubs will ship to New Jersey, although The Garden State does have some limitations on shipping wine.
 For example, if a winery produces less than 250,000 gallons of wine each year, a NJ resident can only have 12 cases shipped to his or her home per year.
 For companies wishing to ship to New Jersey, they need to secure a special license and charge sales tax.
-Here are our top 3 picks for wine clubs that ship to New Jersey:
+So, we've compiled a list of all the wine clubs that ship to New Jersey and even featured our top four favorites first!
+Below, please find our favorite wine clubs that ship to New Jersey:

 There are six primary New Jersey Wine Trails, each covering three or more wineries.